Real Estate Information

 A retail Fair Market sale is a transaction between an informed, knowledgeable buyer and seller, where both parties know all relevant facts, when neither party is rushed, distressed, pressured, or forced to buy or sell, where there is a reasonable opportunity for research, inspection, professional advice and negotiation, and the agreed price is comparable to other recent Fair Market Value (FMV) transactions involving similar properties in the area.

-Retail Fair Market sales do not include transfers between family members, trusts, inheritance, gifts, donations, foreclosures, quick sales, short sales, tax sales, distressed sales, emergency, bankruptcy, overpriced or underpriced outlier sales, anomalies, disasters, condemned property, bulk sales, land flips, land dealer or wholesale transactions.
+Retail Fair Market sales do not include transfers between family members, trusts, inheritance, gifts, donations, foreclosures, quick sales, short sales, tax sales, distressed sales, emergency, bankruptcy, overpriced or underpriced outlier sales, anomalies, disasters, condemned property, discount bulk sales, wholesale transactions, and many short-term land flips within 12 months, and land dealer and heir transactions at discount prices.
 These transactions and outlier sales are excluded from calculations to improve the accuracy of Fair Market Value.
 If there are sufficient transactions, we also calculate a wholesale market price.

-A retail Fair Market buyer is usually a person, couple, family trust or long-term investor, acquiring property for personal or family use, recreation, improvement, building, retirement or long-term investment, not a business, land flipper, dealer or wholesaler, buying property for sales inventory.
+A retail Fair Market buyer is usually a person, couple, family trust or long-term investor, acquiring property for personal or family use, recreation, improvement, building, retirement, or long-term investment, not a business, land flipper, land dealer or wholesaler, buying property for sales inventory, not for personal use or development.

-Price Graph 4 shows all fair market sales for Section G (lakeside, lakeview or near the lake), and the moving average price per acre for the last 5 sales.
+Price Graph 4 shows all fair market sales for Section G (lakeside, lakeview, or near the lake), and the moving average price per acre for the last 8 sales.

-We also include valuable information on lot zoning from the county, Mountain Tract Access, mobile home census, water well depths, reservoir water levels, a recreation map and subdivision section map and driving map.
+We also include valuable information on lot zoning from the county, Mountain Tract Access, mobile home census, water well depths, reservoir water levels, a subdivision section map, and a driving map.

 Customers who purchase the report are also welcome to send email with questions about the report for follow-up support.